Zeturic/firered-asm-routines/README.md

 Every routine has an accompanying `.md` file that will give you more information on what it does, who originally made it, and specialized installation instructions (if applicable).

-Generally, the installation will involve opening the `whatever.asm` file to touch up some definitions - for example, the filename of the ROM that it'll be applied to, or the offset to put the code.
-Then you will run `armips whatever.asm`.
-The input ROM will not be modified; instead, there will be a modified copy (`test.gba` by default, though that's customizable).
+Generally, the installation will involve opening the `whatever.asm` file to touch up some definitions - for example, the offset to put the code at - then you will run `/path/to/armips whatever.asm`.
+Then you're done.

+A hex editor is entirely uneccesary - rather than outputting a binary file that must be manually inserted into your ROM, these routines will make a modified copy of your ROM with the routine applied.
+Each of the routines assume that your source ROM will be `firered.gba` and your target ROM will be `test.gba`, though both filenames can be changed when you open `whatever.asm`.

 ### List of routines